ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ### Assign Methods

-The next example has all the method defined inside the class `Test`.
+The next example has all the methods defined inside the class `Test`.
 All of the methods accept an additional parameter representing the method's object of the class `Test`.

 All methods accept `self` as the first parameter and the instance of the `pygad.GA` class as the last parameter.